MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/translate-ka.md

 ms.reviewer: shujoshi
 ms.service: dynamics-365
 ms.topic: how-to
-ms.date: 11/24/2022
+ms.date: 12/13/2022
 ms.custom: bap-template
 ---

-# Select a language for your knowledge article translation
+# Translate knowledge articles

 Your knowledge article must reach your customers irrespective of their market or region.
-The knowledge management capability in Dynamics 365 Customer Service helps you set the translation language for your articles, which enables you to provide the same self-help content in multiple languages, without having to manage multiple copies of the same article.
+The knowledge management capability in Customer Service helps you set the translation language for your articles, which enables you to provide the same self-help content in multiple languages, without having to manage multiple copies of the same article.

+## Select a language for your knowledge article translation

+1. In the Customer Service app, select **Knowledge Articles**.

-1. Open the article you want to translate, and from the command bar, select **Translate**.
+1. Select the article you want to translate, and from the command bar, select **Translate**.

 2. In the **Create new translation** dialog, do the following:
    * From the **Pick a language** dropdown list, search for and select the language you want.